 Alcohol: Studies indicate that the more alcohol a woman drinks, the greater her risk of breast cancer.
 (I don’t drink)

 Menstrual History: Women who had their first menstrual period before age 12, or who went through menopause after age 55, have an increased risk of developing breast cancer.
 Women who had their first full-term pregnancy after age 30, or who have never had a full-term pregnancy, are also at increased risk of breast cancer.
 (I had a very early first period at ten years old.
-I had my kids before 30.
 I do have a family history of late menopause).

 Hormone Therapy: Women who used combined estrogen and progestin menopausal hormone therapy for more than 5 years have an increased chance of developing breast cancer.
 (I used birth control pills in my twenties.
 I had a miscarriage later in life and they gave me hormones.
 I was told these likely played the largest factor for me).

 Body Weight: The chance of getting breast cancer is higher in women who are overweight or obese than in women of a healthy weight.
-(I carried an extra fifteen pounds, just fifteen pounds over ideal weight for my height.
-I gained a lot of weight with treatment, 30 pounds.
-It is the number one factor my doctors nag me about so I’ve taken off twenty-five and still have a few to go).
+(I carried an extra fifteen pounds, just fifteen pounds over ideal weight for my height.).

 Physical Activity: Women who are physically inactive throughout life may have an increased risk of breast cancer.
 (I am very active).